Rust compiler: code optimizations (upd.)

 Benchmark 1: cargo clean; cargo build --release

 That is counterintuitive.
-Build time of the hello world program in release profile with all default optimizations takes less time than build in development profile.
+Building time of the hello world program in the release profile with all default optimizations takes less time than building in the development profile.
 But it's a super simple application.
-Release builds for larger apps takes more time usually.
+Release builds for larger apps take more time usually.

 What are the differences between dev and release profiles?
 Let's have a look at Profiles section in Cargo Reference.